 Large industrial users have long had the ability to have their electricity charges based on the time of day they actually use that electricity.
-They try to perform their high energy tasks late at night, when the charge is less.
-With the smart meters many electric utilities are now making that option available to the homeowner as well.
+They try to perform their high energy tasks late at night when the charge is less.
+With the smart meters, many electric utilities are now making that option available to the homeowner as well.
 It is to their advantage; if they can convince people to use power when the demand is lower, the utility will need less generating capability.

 While not available everywhere by any means, the option is becoming more popular throughout the country.
-Often termed "Time of Day" or "Flexible Pricing" these plans are worth checking into to see if they will fit your needs and there is any savings possible.
+Often termed "Time of Day" or "Flexible Pricing" these plans are worth checking into to see if they will fit your needs and there are any savings possible.
 Saving electricity at home is a great goal; it can not only help you personally but the country as a whole.